 The patchouli oil precipitates mild sedation, which is helpful in taking the edge off acute pain and sorrow.
 It’s a mood enhancer and antidepressant and works as an antiseptic.

-The oil can also be used to treat cold and fever, fungal infections.
+The oil can also be used to treat colds, fevers, and fungal infections.
 It prevents kidney and gallbladder stones and fights bad breath and body odor.

 Why does it cost so much?